RubinoD1/JS-Random-Quiz/README.md

 **IF the body bg-color is changed in the CSS file**

-If a change is made to the body bg-color an update will need to made to reflect this change in the quiz function.
+If a change is made to the body bg-color an update will need to be made to reflect this change in the quiz function.
 The answerCheck function alters the bg-color of the body as part of the answer validation in order to give user feedback upon selecting an answer.
-When the quiz function is called the original body bg-color is restored.
+When the quiz function is called, the original body bg-color is restored.
 Below is an example:

 ```
 function quiz() {